-On this page is a bond pricing calculator which does the necessary math to tell you what a bond should be trading at today based upon the par value of the bond and the current yields available in the market.
-It returns both a clean price and a dirty price (the market price) as well as separating out how much of the dirty price is made up of accumulated interest.
+This page contains a bond pricing calculator which tells you what a bond should trade at based upon the par value of the bond and current yields available in the market.
+It returns a clean price and a dirty price (market price) and calculates how much of the dirty price is accumulated interest.

 Bond Pricing Calculator with Dirty Price and Clean Price